yakworks/angle-grinder/README.md

 - `yarn test` to run all tests
 - `yarn test --tests *alerts*` to run specific test, for example alerts

-### Running Sample Docs
+### Running the demos

-- `yarn start-docs` should be availiable on localhost:3000
+- `yarn start-demo` should be availiable on localhost:3000

-- `yarn start-sandbox` runs the sandbox app
+- `yarn start-docs` runs the docs app

 ### Running ag-demo